opencord/docs/linux.md

 ## Deploy CORD Helm Charts

-Deploy the service profiles corresponding to the `xos-core`, `base-kubernetes`, and `demo-simpleexampleservice` helm-charts:
+Deploy the Helm Charts corresponding to the `xos-core`, plus the service profiles `base-kubernetes` and `demo-simpleexampleservice`:

 ```shell
 cd ~/cord/helm-charts